-7 things to expect at National Museum Planetarium in Manila, Philippines (UPDATED: February 2018)
+7 things to expect at National Museum Planetarium in Manila, Philippines (UPDATED: May 2019)

 The National Museum Planetarium is one of many divisions of the National Museum of the Philippines.
 Located in Ermita, Manila, this division is one of my favorites among all museums I have visited in the Country.
 You’ll know why when we get to the next pages 🙂